MarkKorvin/MLE_basic_example/README.md

 ## Prerequisites

 Before diving into the detailed steps of setting up and using this project, there are few important prerequisites or requirements that need to be addressed.
 These prerequisites ensure that your local development environment is ready and capable of efficiently running and supporting the project.
-Remember, if you encounter problems installing Docker Desktop or MLHub, you may skip these steps, modify your code and work directly on your local machine using Python and Git.
+Remember, if you encounter problems installing Docker Desktop or MLFlow, you may skip these steps, modify your code and work directly on your local machine using Python and Git.

 ### Forking and Cloning from GitHub
 To start using this project, you first need to create a copy on your own GitHub account by 'forking' it.
 On the main page of the `ML_basic_example` project, click on the 'Fork' button at the top right corner.
 This will create a copy of the project under your own account.
 You can then 'clone' it to your local machine for personal use.
 To do this, click the 'Code' button on your forked repository, copy the provided link, and use the `git clone` command in your terminal followed by the copied link.
 This will create a local copy of the repository on your machine, and you're ready to start!